By Sagar S Jan. 16, 2018

 You’d expect one of the clansmen to consider that morning that drinking all the ale in the land was a terrible idea that should never be repeated by generations to come.
 What you wouldn’t expect, is that this would become a trend that lasted a few thousand or more years, spanning hundreds of societies and years of scientific evolution.

-Cut to 2018, where it’s, amazingly, still perfectly acceptable in most countries for you and your buddies to decide to spend a night pumping large amounts of liquid poison into your body, so you can actually enjoy each other’s company for once.
+Cut to present times, where it’s, amazingly, still perfectly acceptable in most countries for you and your buddies to decide to spend a night pumping large amounts of liquid poison into your body, so you can actually enjoy each other’s company for once.
 Maybe one of you will get really wasted and sing that song “all of you hate” for “Snapchat lulz”.
 Maybe another will confess that they always had a soft corner for someone sitting on the table right across them, and feel awkward for the rest of their lives.
 Perhaps one of them will get so out of control, that they flick the ash off their cigarette into the starters.
 Wouldn’t that be a great way to cap off this night of mixing red wine with gin, sambuca, Kingfisher, and Backstreet Boys?

 I know how duplicitous this sounds, coming from a twenty-something who spends his weeknights belting out “Zombie” in a dive where the hygiene is sketchy but the men are not.
 But, as the voice of reason and experience, I can declare with the wisdom that comes from one too many hazy encounters that binge-drinking should be cancelled.